-Another GOP backed action would kick budget conscious families where it really hurts.
+Another GOP backed action would kick budget-conscious families where it really hurts.
 It would jeopardize affordable coverage of pre-existing conditions as it takes down the entire the ACA (Obamacare) with it, premium subsidies, Medicaid expansion and all, leaving 17 million unable to afford health insurance.
-They are doing this through a law suit in the courts to try to declare the entire ACA unconstitutional.
+They are doing this through a lawsuit in the courts to try to declare the entire ACA unconstitutional.
 The Trump administration has announced it will not defend the ACA against a GOP initiated Texas court case that seeks to declare the entire ACA unconstitutional.
-Twenty GOP state attorney generals have jointed in the suit.
+Twenty GOP state attorney generals have joined in the suit.
 That case could make it to the Supreme Court, now firmly dominated by GOP conservatives.

 Particularly angering voters is the GOP engineering the loss of pre-existing conditions coverage.
 27% of Americans between 18 and 64 have pre-existing conditions.
 Under the ACA provisions, those with pre-existing conditions do not pay more than those who do not have them.
 Pre-existing conditions range from cancer and heart problems to high blood pressure to pregnancy.